 4.60 Resale of Water

 4.10 Water Waste.
-No person willfully or negligently shall permit leaks or any kind of waste of water supplied by the District, including waste by allowing water to flow in unusual or excessive amounts onto the user’s premises or elsewhere without being applied to a beneficial use.
+No person willfully or negligently shall permit leaks or any kind of waste of District Water supplied by the District, including waste by allowing District Water to flow in unusual or excessive amounts onto the Customer’s premises or elsewhere without being applied to a beneficial use.
 The District may discontinue service to a Customer who fails to take corrective action within five (5) days after notice is given to the Customer of such condition of waste.

 4.15 District Equipment and Facilities.
-Normally, a Customer will be required to install its own meter, pumping facilities, and conveyance facilities to transfer the water sold by the District to the Customer from the Customer Service Connection.
-To the extent that a Customer’s facilities are supplemented by similar facilities installed by the District on private property to facilitate the sale and delivery of water to a Customer, such facilities and equipment installed by the District shall remain the District’s property, and may be maintained, repaired or replaced by the District without prior notice to or consent of the Customer.
+Normally, a Customer will be required to install its own meter, pumping facilities, and conveyance facilities to transfer District Water sold by the District to the Customer from the Customer Service Connection.
+To the extent that a Customer’s facilities are supplemented by similar facilities installed by the District on private property to facilitate the sale and delivery of District Water to a Customer, such facilities and equipment installed by the District shall remain the District’s property, and may be maintained, repaired or replaced by the District without prior notice to or consent of the Customer.
 The Customer shall exercise reasonable care in protecting any such District facilities, equipment and water resources.
-In no event shall the District be required to install or maintain its own facilities on private property to assist in measuring, pumping or conveyance of water after delivery by the District to the Customer’s Service Connection.
-Likewise, the District assumes no responsibility for the delivery of water to privately owned pipelines or systems, nor shall it assume any responsibility for damages resulting from the operation of any such private conveyance system even though water may be received from the District’s Water System.
+In no event shall the District be required to install or maintain its own facilities on private property to assist in measuring, pumping, or conveyance of District Water after delivery by the District to the Customer’s Service Connection.
+Likewise, the District assumes no responsibility for the delivery of District Water to privately owned pipelines or systems, nor shall it assume any responsibility for damages resulting from the operation of any such private conveyance system even though District Water may be received from the District’s Water System.

 4.20 Damage.
-The Customer shall promptly notify the District of any damage to District or Customer provided facilities or equipment used to account for water or electric usage or measurement..
+The Customer shall promptly notify the District of any damage to District or Customer provided facilities or equipment used to account for District Water or electric usage or measurement.

 4.25 Mandatory Conservation.
 The Board by resolution shall adopt a conservation plan for all Customers.
-The plan shall incorporate key elements of Chapter 3 of the State of California Water Code, Minimum Element - Forecast supply, assess drought mitigation options, establish triggering levels, develop demand reduction programs, adopt a drought plan, monitor results and adjust drought status.
+The plan shall incorporate key elements of Chapter 3 of the State of California Water Code, Minimum Element - Forecast supply, assess drought mitigation options, establish triggering levels, develop demand reduction programs, adopt a drought plan, monitor results, and adjust drought status.

 4.30 Health and Safety, Suspension of Delivery.
-The District may suspend the delivery of water purchased by a Customer to a Customer’s Service Connection on twenty-four (24) hour notice when the District determines that a hazard to public health and safety or the environment exists which arises from or relates to the metering, pumping and conveyance facilities and any other apparatus or equipment installed by the Customer at its Service Connection.
+The District may suspend the delivery of District Water purchased by a Customer to a Customer’s Service Connection on twenty-four (24) hour notice when the District determines that a hazard to public health and safety or the environment exists which arises from or relates to the metering, pumping and conveyance facilities, and any other apparatus or equipment installed by the Customer at its Service Connection.
 The Customer and District representative shall meet and confer regarding corrective actions to be taken to remove the health and safety hazard.
 Any and all corrective actions taken shall be at the sole cost and expense of Customer.
 District reserves the right to continue the suspension of deliveries until the hazardous condition has been remedied.

 4.35 Interruption of Water Service.
-The District does not guarantee continuous delivery of water on demand.
-From time to time it may be necessary for the District to shut off the flow of water in its water system.
+The District does not guarantee continuous delivery of District Water on demand.
+From time to time, it may be necessary for the District to shut off the flow of District Water in its water system.
 Except in emergencies, such stoppages will not be made without prior notice to the Customers involved.
-The District shall not assume any responsibility for loss or damages which may occur due to interruption of water service.
+The District shall not assume any responsibility for loss or damages which may occur due to interruption of service of District Water.